milenaGugova/sumUpAPI/README.md

 ## Executing tests

 1. Go to feature folder - SumUpAPI/src/test/resources/features
-2. In APIScenarios.feature file both test scenarios are placed.
+2. In APIScenarios.feature file both test scenarios are placed - TC01 - Verify that you have no transactions and TC02 - Verify the bank account(s) associated with it
 3. Right click on the feature file and select Run 'Feature: APIScenarios' or open APIScenarios.feature and select separate Scenario and again Right click and Run.